 modulepath, because PE uses modules in that directory to configure its own infrastructure.

 default_manifestsetting, you can specify a relative path (to be resolved within the environment’s directory) or an absolute path.

-Lock all environments to a single global
+Lock all environments to a single global manifest with the

 disable_per_environment_manifestsetting — preventing any environment setting its own main manifest.